thiswillbeyourgithub/save_to_zotero/README.md

 ## Features

 - Save any webpage as a high-quality PDF using Playwright's browser automation
-- Works wether you use Zotero's or Webdav backend for storage
+- Works whether you use Zotero's or WebDAV backend for storage
 - Add PDFs to Zotero with proper metadata extraction
 - Support for existing PDF files without webpage sources
-- Automatic metadata extraction from webpages and PDF files
+- Automatic metadata extraction from webpages
+- Integration with Zotero's connector API for better reliability
 - Proper integration with Zotero's storage system and full-text indexing
-- Collection support for organizing your Zotero library
+- Collection support for organizing your Zotero library (by name or key)
 - Human-like page scrolling and expansion of hidden content for better PDF captures

 ## How It Works